KnowPulse-KnowledgeBase/EVOLVES-Activity2a-Protocols-/_episodes/01-Extract-Free-Sulfhydryl-Group-and-Soluble-Protein-(003).md

 teaching:
 exercises:
 questions:
-- "How to preparing Standard Curves for determining Free Sulfhydryl (SH) Concentration?"
+- "How to preparing standard curves for determining free sulfhydryl concentration?"
-- "How to preparing Standard Curves for determining Soluble Protein Concentration?"
+- "How to preparing standard curves for determining soluble protein concentration?"
 objectives:
 - ""
 keypoints: